avantrec/soco-cli/README.md

 Similarly, the `if_playing` modifier will execute the action that follows it only if the speaker is currently playing.

-## Alternative Discovery
+## Cached Discovery

 By default, SoCo-CLI uses the speaker discovery mechanisms in SoCo, which uses the native Sonos SSDP multicast process to discover Sonos devices, and then to look up speakers by their name.

-SoCo-CLI also provides an alternative discovery process, which works by scanning the network(s) to which your device is attached, and generating and saving a list of Sonos speaker names and other speaker information.

-There are three reasons why you might want to use this alternative mechanism:

-1. On some networks, particularly when using WiFi, multicast forwarding does not work properly.
-This blocks normal SoCo speaker discovery.

-2. If there are two Sonos systems on the same network, for example when there is a 'split' S1/S2 system, normal SoCo discovery will find only one of the systems (randomly), which may not be the system that includes the speaker to be controlled.
-In this case, discovery will fail.
+If this fails, SoCo-CLI will fall back to scanning every IP address on your local network(s) to find the speaker.
+It's likely to be doing this if your network contains multiple Sonos systems (multiple 'households'), or if the network has problems with multicast forwarding.

+This can be slower than is desirable, so SoCo-CLI also provides an alternative process that scans the complete local network for Sonos devices, and caches the results in a local file for use in future operations.
-3. It's often faster and more convenient to use the local cached speaker list.
-For example, in terms of convenience, speaker name matches can be case insensitive and can match on substrings.

-The disadvantage of using the alternative discovery mechanism is that the speaker list can become stale, requiring a manual refresh.
+So, it's often faster and more convenient to use the local cached speaker list.
+Also, in terms of convenience, speaker name matches can be case insensitive and can match on substrings.
+The disadvantage of using the cached discovery mechanism is that the speaker list can become stale, requiring a manual refresh.

-Note that it's always possible to avoid any kind of discovery step simply by using a speaker's IP address directly.

 ### Usage

-To use this discovery mechanism with `sonos`, use the `--use-local-speaker-list` or `-l` flag.
+To use the cached discovery mechanism with `sonos`, use the `--use-local-speaker-list` or `-l` flag.
 The first time this flag is used, the discovery process will be initiated.
 This will take a few seconds to complete, after which the `sonos` command will execute.
 A local speaker list is stored in `<your_home_directory>/.soco-cli/` for use with future invocations of the `sonos` command.

 **Example:** `sonos -l "living room" volume 50` uses the local speaker database to look up the "living room" speaker.